-The UWC may offer an informal investigation, mediation, counseling, or other means of resolving the complaint (note that the University does not allow face-to-face mediation in cases alleging sexual violence).
-The UWC may also recommend, in consultation with the Title IX coordinator(s), interim measures to support and protect the complainant.[10]
-In all cases, the UWC will inform the individual bringing the complaint that participation in an informal resolution is voluntary and that he or she may end the informal process at any time and either choose to bring a formal complaint or choose not to further pursue the matter through the UWC.
+An individual may ask questions about UWC procedures, request advice (including whether certain behavior constitutes sexual misconduct), or seek resolution of an informal complaint by contacting the UWC Chair or Secretary.
+[7] For the resolution of an informal complaint, the UWC Chair or Secretary will contact a Title IX Coordinator, who may offer an informal investigation, mediation, counseling, or other means of resolving the complaint (note that the University does not allow face-to-face mediation in cases alleging sexual violence).
+The Title IX Coordinator may also provide accommodations and interim measures that are responsive to the party's needs as appropriate and reasonably available.
+[8] In all cases, the UWC Chair or the Title IX Coordinator will inform the individual bringing the informal complaint that participation in an informal resolution is voluntary and that the individual may end the informal process at any time and choose to bring a formal complaint or choose not to further pursue the matter.
 In some cases (for example allegations of violence), the University may pursue an investigation of sexual misconduct, even if the complainant chooses not to pursue the matter further.